soumelis-lab/ICELLNET/Vignette.md

 We have curated a comprehensive database of ligand-receptor interactions from the literature and public databases.
 This database takes into account the **multiple subunits** of the ligands and the receptors.
 Also, all these interactions have been classified into 6 families of communication molecules, with strong implication in inflammatory and immune processes: Growth factors, Cytokines, Chemokines, Checkpoints, Notch signaling, Antigen binding.
 The cytokines have been further classified into 7 subfamilies according to reference classifications essentially based on structural protein motifs: type 1 cytokines, type 2 cytokines, IL-1 family, IL-17 family, TNF family, TGF-\beta family and RTK cytokines.

+You can visualise the ICELLNET database and its structure by doing:

 ```{r db, echo=T}
 head(db)
 ```